Bijele stijene – impressive rocky towers in wild mountains

 Late discovery

-Now, as we climb in silence, it is easy to experience the solitude that dominated the region for a long time until it was revealed to the outside world by ranger Jakob Mihelčić, He showed the way to the well known botanist Dragutinl Hirc, whose series of travelogues and scientific finds attracted the attention of the general public.
-The depth of the snow close to the peak has increased significantly, reaching up to three metres in the drifts, Dazzling whiteness becomes the prevailing element, completely masking the beech trees, now much shorter, with widely spread low and gnarled tops.
-However, the snow ceases to fall, and is replaced by a thick fog seeping into the forest, somewhat distorting all the images.
+Now, as we climb in silence, it is easy to experience the solitude that dominated the region for a long time until it was revealed to the outside world by ranger Jakob Mihelčić.
+He showed the way to the well-known botanist Dragutinl Hirc, whose travelogues and scientific finds attracted the general public’s attention.
+The depth of the snow close to the peak has increased significantly, reaching up to three metres in the drifts.
+Dazzling whiteness becomes the prevailing element, completely masking the beech trees, now much shorter, with widely spread low and gnarled tops.
+However, the snow ceases to fall, replaced by a thick fog seeping into the forest, distorting all the images.
 Somehow, the eerie feeling disappears and is replaced by an enchanting winter idyll.
-We finally climb to the very peak, discovering that nothing can now be seen from this huge rock.
+We finally climb to the peak, discovering nothing can now be seen from this huge rock.
 Clouds rush around, covering everything, just every now and then revealing the closest of the frozen trees.

-We therefore returned to a small plateau be-low the peak where there are two lovely little huts.
-They seemed to have grown into the, snow, hidden behind the while arms of the trees and fused into the rocks with their tall and narrow roofs.
+We, therefore, returned to a small plateau below the peak where there were two lovely little huts.
+They seemed to have grown into the snow, hidden behind the white arms of the trees and fused into the rocks with their tall and narrow roofs.
 They were barely visible in the all-encompassing whiteness, and according to more experienced mountaineers’ stories, they had been buried under snow more than once and could not be found.
 The first mountain hut was built in this kart valley back in 1929.
 It was named after an explorer.
 For a long time, it was very popular among mountaineers, but over time, it became dilapidated, and so the Kapela mountaineering society from Zagreb built a new one, it fits nicely into the landscape on the rim of this karst valley, mounted on tail pillars to protect it from the damp.
-These conditions attract a great number of hikers at almost any time of the year.
-They have at their disposal well paths which run along Bijele Stijene and lead to many of its attractions.
+These conditions attract many hikers at almost any time of the year.
+They have good paths at their disposal that run along Bijele Stijene and lead to many of its attractions.

 gorski kotar, bijele stijene, samarske stijene, hiking, rocks, limestone, forest,